Deformation of rational singularities and Hodge structure

-where $Z$ runs over irreducible closed analytic subsets of $X$, and $\M^j_Z$ is called the direct factor of $H^j\rho_*(\Q_{h,\Xt}[d_X])$ with {\it strict support} $Z$ (that is, its underlying $\Q$-complex is an intersection complex supported on $Z$ with local system coefficients), see \cite[(5.1.3.5)]{mhp}.
-(Recall that we denote by $H^j:D^b\A\to\A$ the usual cohomology functor of the bounded derived category of the abelian category $\A={\rm MHM}(X)$.) \ms (ii) In the above notation and assumptions, we have by \cite[Proposition 2.6]{kco}
+where $Z$ runs over irreducible closed analytic subsets of $X$, and $\M^j_Z$ is called the direct factor of $\Hc^j\rho_*(\Q_{h,\Xt}[d_X])$ with {\it strict support} $Z$ (that is, its underlying $\Q$-complex is an intersection complex supported on $Z$ with local system coefficients), see \cite[(5.1.3.5)]{mhp}.
+Note that $\Q_{h,\Xt}[d_X]$ denotes the pure Hodge module of weight $d_X$ whose underlying $\Q$-complex is $\Q_{\Xt}[d_X]$, and $\Hc^j\rho_*$ is defined as the direct image of a filtered $\D$-module with $\Q$-structure, see \cite[1.1]{ypg}, etc. \ms (ii) In the above notation and assumptions, we have by \cite[Proposition 2.6]{kco}